unoplatform/workshops/tube-player/modules/03-Connect-UI-with-mock-data/create-entities.md

     public record ChannelSearchResultData(ImmutableList<ChannelData>?
 Items);
     ```

-1. In the folder *Business* → *Models*, add a new file called *Models.cs* and replace its contents with the following code.
+1. In the folder *Services* → *Models*, add a new file called *Models.cs* and replace its contents with the following code.

     ```csharp
-    namespace TubePlayer.Business.Models;
+    namespace TubePlayer.Services.Models;

     public partial record YoutubeVideo(ChannelData Channel, YoutubeVideoDetailsData Details) {